AppImage/docs.appimage.org/source/packaging-guide/creating-appdir-structure/make.rst

 =========================================

 .. note::
-   This is only necessary if you use an :ref:`AppImage creation tool <overview-appimage-creation-methods>` that requires prior creation of the AppDir folder structure and file placement.
+   This is only necessary if you use an :ref:`AppImage creation tool <appimage-creation-tools>` that requires prior creation of the AppDir folder structure and file placement.

    If you use a tool that doesn't require this, you don't have to do this.